P800 Tax Refund UK Guide 2026

 - State Pension increase: An increase to the State Pension pushes your total income slightly higher than your tax code accounted for

-- Bank or savings interest: Interest that exceeds your Personal Savings Allowance (£500 for higher rate, £1,000 for basic rate in 2025/26)
+- Bank or savings interest: Interest that exceeds your Personal Savings Allowance (£1,000 for basic rate, £500 for higher rate taxpayers)

 - Leaving work: Stopping work mid-year means you used less of your personal allowance than your code assumed